hainesr/ffi-openmpt/README.md

 $ sudo apt install libopenmpt0
 ```

 You do not need the `libopenmpt` development libraries to be installed.
+If this library fails to find `libopenmpt` on your platform it might be due to it being named something slightly different.
+Please [raise an issue][issues] to let me know.

 Instructions for installing `libopenmpt` from source are available on the [libopenmpt homepage][lib-home].